GwerhDev/MPK-ResourcesExtractor/README.md

 ## Dist

-You can download this software for windows [here](https://developers-terminalkiller.fly.dev/gwerh/download/mkpre-installer.exe)
+You can download this software for Windows [here](https://developers-terminalkiller.fly.dev/gwerh/download/mkpre-installer.exe)